 "I can tell you, I’ve already talked to (King County) Prosecutor Dan Satterberg, and we are going to do everything within our power – I’m going to do everything in my power – to make sure our publicly owned airport built by the people of this county is not used to perpetuate this brutality against people," he said in a statement.

-In February 2018, the county council approved an ordinance that was meant to limit collaboration of county officials with federal immigration enforcement.
+In February 2018, the King County Council approved an ordinance that was meant to limit collaboration of county officials with federal immigration enforcement.

 The following is the full statement sent to KING 5 by ICE: